Audi S3 Sportback review

-It’s good that Audi hasn’t used the touch-sensitive sliders for the climate control functions that VW has put on the latest Golf, but the cabin does look a little overstyled from the driver’s seat.
+It’s good that Audi hasn’t used the touch-sensitive sliders for the climate control functions that you’ll find on the Cupra Leon and Volkswagen Golf R, but the cabin does look a little overstyled from the driver’s seat.
 The air vents seem like something of an afterthought, while there are lots of buttons and stalks.

 Like the exterior, most of what you see is shared with less powerful S line models, although the S3 does get yellow stitching and the option of carbon trim.
-Standard equipment includes 18-inch alloy wheels and Nappa leather upholstery, while Vorsprung trim will include a black styling pack, bigger wheels and matrix LED headlights.
+Standard equipment includes 18-inch alloy wheels and Nappa leather upholstery, while Vorsprung trim includes a black styling pack, bigger wheels, a B&O Premium Sound system and matrix LED headlights.
 A Comfort & Sound options pack bundles together items like a reversing camera and an upgraded stereo system; other options like a panoramic sunroof and a powered tailgate are available too.

 Practicality & boot space